bakd247/ecdsaKeyFinder/README.md

 DO NOT GIVE OUT YOUR KEYS TO ANYONE!!!

 DO NOT USE THIS TOOL FOR THEFT!!!
 Blockchain data is highly transparent...and easily trackable/tracable!!!

-How This Tool Works:

-By Creating A Very Large List of Collisions and searching through this list there is a Much Higher Probability of Recovering a Private Key from a Known Public Key.

-These Collisions are Created using Mulitples of a Public Key by 2 and then iterativley dividing the collision found by 2 until the key being searched for is found.
-Please See Source code to Understand the inner Workings of this tool.(privateKeyFinder.py file)

-Any Recovered Keys can be found in a file called 'foundKeys.txt'.

-Note:

-The larger the Size of the Collision List you create...the longer each try will take to search through the list.
-So there is a point around 100 Thousand or more collisions in the lists where the keys per second starts to take a hit due to the search time of the large Collision List.
-It is recommended to keep your Collision List lower than 1 Million Total Keys for the maximum "hash rate"/ "key creation per second rate".

-THERE IS NO GUARANTEE THAT A KEY WILL EVER BE FOUND!!!

-The method developed as shown on github page is only better than brute force...

-so technically it breaks the algorithm but it will STILL take A LOT of time and/or computing power to ever have a chance at finding a key...

-The Point is that the chances of recovering a key using this method are 100% greater than using both brute force as well as just plain NOT attempting at all...
-Use of this tool Guarantees NOTHING....

 This tool works best with python3